Guest Post from Homeschooling Coach Afsaneh Moradian M. Ed.

-However, as an educator for over two decades, a homeschooling coach, and homeschooling parent to my own high needs child, I can tell you that your homeschooler is resisting doing the activity or assignment for a very good, valid reason.
+However, as an educator for over two decades, a homeschooling coach, and a homeschooling parent to my own high-needs child, I can tell you that your homeschooler is resisting doing the activity or assignment for a very good, valid reason.

 Knowing why your homeschooler is resisting is key to you feeling empowered to support your child in overcoming their resistance.